mfkimbell/aws-and-other-cloud-notes/README.md

 * SSH into Ubuntu containers ```ssh -i dpp.pem ubuntu@52.202.26.181```
 * Becoming root Ubuntu  ```sudo su -```

+## ECR
+* fully managed Docker container registry that makes it easy to store, share, and deploy container images.

+## ECS
+* managed container service solution that's easy to use, scalable, secure, and reliable.
+* kinda like kubernetes?

 ## SAM (Serverless Application Model)
 * The AWS Serverless Application Model (SAM) CLI is an open-source CLI tool that helps you develop serverless applications containing Lambda functions, Step Functions, API Gateway, EventBridge, SQS, SNS and more.
 * AWS SAM templates provide a short-hand syntax, optimized for defining ```Infrastructure as Code (IaC)``` for serverless applications.